samukasmk/django_wallet/README.md

 ## Installing in your local machine
 > This installation mode is a very specific implementation to install **(without Docker)** for development purposes like debugging this app in your IDE.
-> **If you want to run with Docker, please ignore these instructions bellow returning to topic [Installation](#installation).**
+> **If you want to run with Docker, please ignore the instructions below returning to the topic of [Installation](#installation).**

-To run this Django project in your local machine, execute the commands bellow:
+To run this Django project in your local machine, execute the commands below:
 ```shell
 # clone this repository
 git clone https://github.com/samukasmk/belvo_wallet.git